 How many students are in each class?

-Class sizes are small, usually between 6 and 12 students.
+Class sizes are small, between 4 and 12 students.
 Small class sizes help us create and maintain the warm, safe, and supportive atmosphere that Bookish families value.

 What kinds of books do you read?